 He got up, our anniversary dinner forgotten and abandoned.

 Thank God, he swallowed it, he believes me.

 Just like that, it was over.
 I sat in silence and waited in case he wanted to take me one last time.
 He made no advance.
 It was my turn to be awkward.
 I got up, took off my apron, picked up my purse, kissed him on the forehead, put on my coat and left with only.

 I cried as I drove home but again for me, not Elliot.
 Safely in bed, relief swept me, pleased it was over, my life simplified again.
 It occurred to me maybe I loved no one, only myself.
 It didn’t matter.
 Sleep took me.
 In the morning, I awoke refreshed to start anew the rest of my life, pleased its first day included picking up hubby at the airport, a man I did admire.

-I never went back but my ears perked up whenever others talked about him.
+I never went back to the restaurant or golf course, but my ears perked up whenever others talked about him.
 Passing the apartment, I always looked up.
 One day the corner room window Venetian blinds and lace curtains were gone.
 They were replaced by pull-down shades.
 I wondered who pulled them down and accepted my secret place for people watching was gone.

 Is someone eying me from there?

 I quickly turned around and strode out of window sight.

 Years later, my daughter-in-law went to the golf course with a girlfriend.
 Afterward, they told me about an old guy who wanted to give them golf lessons, a guy who got too close, who told them how to hold the club, a space invader.
 He'd never married.
 He kept his privileged life of professor golf seducer, his life one of dissipation, repeated laps on a golf course.